Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Gravity is the force of attraction between all objects in space.
 Even your body has gravity, but it's so small, the force wouldn't attract anything and make it stick.
 The force of attraction of a magnet is much greater.
 Gravity is what makes things fall and gives things weight.
 It also keeps the Moon close to our Earth.
 Without gravity, the Moon would fly off into space.
 Gravity also prevents our planet from moving away from the Sun.

 Magnets are used for lots of things.
 They can be used to keep the doors of cupboards closed.
 The needle of a compass is a magnet and always points to the North Pole.
-Electromagnets are used in doorbells, and switches that are worked by electricity, called relays.
-They are also used in motors and electric generators.
+Electromagnets are used in doorbells and also in switches worked by electricity called relays.
+We also use them in motors, electric generators

 25. Are Magnets Really Strong?